Contact Us Today (424) 372-3112

 The Impact of Registration

-The information that will be made available to the public will be your name, a photo, identifying information such as height/weight, hair color, physical identifying marks like tattoos or scars, known aliases and what it was you were charged with.
+The information that will be made available to the public will be your name, a photo, identifying information such as height/weight, hair color, physical identifying marks like tattoos or scars, known aliases, and what you were charged with.

-This information must be updated by the convicted person with the authorities yearly within 5 days of your birthday or within 5 days after moving residences.
-If you are required to register as a sex offender it is in your best interest to contact a defense attorney who can help ensure that you are fulfilling the requirements.
+The convicted person must update this information with the authorities yearly within five days of your birthday or five days after moving residences.
+If you are required to register as a sex offender, it is in your best interest to contact a defense attorney who can help ensure that you are fulfilling the requirements.

 Contact Our Law Firm For a Consultation

-It can happen that an individual fails to register in error.
-A criminal defense lawyer at Cron, Israels & Stark can assist you with the defense of failing the requirement of registering as a sex offender.
+An individual may fail to register in error.
+A criminal defense lawyer at Cron, Israels & Stark can assist you with the defense of failing to register as a sex offender.

-There are many reasons this could occur, and defenses could be pursued following an initial consultation with our office.
+This could occur for many reasons, and defenses could be pursued following an initial consultation with our office.
 Being required to register as a sex offender can be devastating to one's life and one's career and can leave one isolated.

 Failing to register can cause further anguish in the form of further imprisonment, with serious consequences including additional convictions of misdemeanor or felony charges.
-Our firm will do everything possible to get you the best outcome regarding your failure to register.
+Our firm will do everything possible to get you the best outcome regarding your registration failure.
 Contact our office today for a free initial consultation.

 Related Content: